vejaxu/ProximalPolicyOptimization/README.md

 # ProximalPolicyOptimization
-This repository contains the dataset for PPO alg.
+This project contains the full process implementation of the PPO algorithm for personal learning.